-The main function of HMC as a statutory advisor is to be consulted on and endorse the DOE proposals on the scheduling of monuments.
+The main function of HMC as a statutory advisor is to be consulted on and endorse the DfC proposals on the scheduling of monuments.
 Currently there are some 15,000 scheduled monuments.

 The criteria for Scheduled Monuments in PPS6 can be found at the PlanningNI website

-A list of scheduled monuments under the Sites and Monuments Record can be found on the DOE website
+A list of scheduled monuments under the Sites and Monuments Record can be found on the DfC website

 Monuments in State Care